SymbolOfFlight/productlens-blog/src/pages/about/index.md

 ---
 ### Why I write

-**Product marketing** is an increasingly important role in a customer-centric world.
+**Product marketing** has become an increasingly important role in many businesses.

 But what does that mean for you?